Welcome to the School of Ocean and Earth Science, Tongji University

 MORE+

-The Marine Scholarship of China for the year 2024 is now open for applicationsfrom December 1, 2024 to February 20, 2025(with all the online procedures completed).The Marine Scholarship of China is jointly initiated by the State Oceanic Administration (SOA) and the Ministry of Education of China (MOE) for the purpose of providing financial support to outstanding students from the coastal countries or regions around the South China Sea, the Pacific and the Indian Oceans and African developing cou
+The Marine Scholarship of China for the year 2024 is now open for applicationsfrom October25, 2025 to December 20, 2025(with all the online procedures completed).The Marine Scholarship of China is jointly initiated by the State Oceanic Administration (SOA) and the Ministry of Education of China (MOE) for the purpose of providing financial support to outstanding students from the coastal countries or regions around the South China Sea, the Pacific and the Indian Oceans and African developing coun

 Events